Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 This leaves more room for minerals and vitamins that will enable your dog to thrive!
 Peas are included in the formula, which might be a problem for some dogs with weaker stomachs.

-To counterbalance this, Nature's Variety has packed this formula with guaranteed levels of live, natural probiotics, natural omegas and antioxidants to encourage digestive health, healthy skin and coat, and immune health.
+To counterbalance this, they have packed this formula with guaranteed levels of live, natural probiotics, natural omegas and antioxidants to encourage digestive health, healthy skin and coat, and immune health.

 Pros